confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 If no bounds are placed on `WINDOWSTART` or `WINDOWEND`, rows are returned for all windows in the windowed table.

-Pull queries can be issued against derived tables created using [CREATE TABLE AS SELECT](../../ksqldb-reference/create-table-as-select) statements.
+Also, you can issue a pull query against a derived table that was created by using the [CREATE TABLE AS SELECT](../../ksqldb-reference/create-table-as-select) statement.

 ```sql